-Seattle ARCH (Activists Remembered, Celebrated, and Honored) is an ad hoc group dedicated to preserving the history of Seattle’s Freeway Revolt and honoring its participants.
+Seattle ARCH (Activists Remembered, Celebrated, and Honored) is an ad hoc group dedicated to preserving the history of Seattle’s Freeway Revolt.
 Legions of citizens across the city worked to save neighborhoods, parks and waterfront from decimation by freeways, exemplifying the power of ordinary citizens to change public policy and shape the environment in which they live.

 The mission of Seattle ARCH is to preserve this inspiring history and make it accessible to current and future generations.
 Our efforts span outreach, historical research, fundraising, media relations, public speaking and more.
-Recent initiatives include:
+Initiatives include:

-Seattle ARCH is fiscally sponsored by Shunpike, the 501(c)(3) non-profit agency that provides independent arts groups in Washington State with the services, resources, and opportunities they need to forge their own paths to sustainable success.
+Seattle ARCH is powered by Shunpike.
+A 501(c)(3) nonprofit agency, Shunpike provides independent arts groups in Washington State with the services, resources, and opportunities they need to forge their own paths to sustainable success.